juliendymendes/dashboard-theme-switcher/README.md

 ### What I learned

-WiWith this project I learned how to change values ​​of CSS variables via JavaScript in addition to practicing concepts such as responsiveness and Grid layouts.
+With this project I learned how to change values ​​of CSS variables via JavaScript in addition to practicing concepts such as responsiveness and Grid layouts.

 ### Built with